andreas-kaae/socialgraphs2020_artists_collaborations_network/README.md

 ```

 Due to datalimitations smaller datafiles can be found under the 'data/' folder.
-The bulk of the data can be downloaded from:
+The bulk of the data can only be downloaded from [sharpoint](https://dtudk.sharepoint.com/:f:/s/SocialGraphs/EuBRcNF_in5DstLNO9TLj-cB15cRZaLtjwzbqWebhIfczw?e=M93Op4) due to data limitations on github.